aishaaijazahmad/aishaaijazahmad.github.io/README.md

 #### Research Interests: Ethical AI, Semantic Web Technologies, Knowledge Representation, Neurosymbolic Techniques, Ethics, AI Philosophy

 ## Highlights
 - Ph.D.
-(Computer Science Engineering) scholar at IIITD, working on developing a framework for ethical AI using a neuro-symbolic approach.
+(Computer Science Engineering) scholar at IIITD, working on developing a framework for ethical AI using a neurosymbolic approach.
+Currently in the 3rd year of study, expecting to graduate in 2026.
-- Research interests include semantic web technologies, ontology development, knowledge graphs and representation, neuro-symbolic techniques, AI ethics, and ethical philosophy.
+- Research interests include ethical AI systems, semantic web technologies, ontology development, knowledge graphs and representation, neurosymbolic techniques, LLMs, NLP, and ethical philosophy.
-- Three years of research and industry experience in data science, analytics, and management.
+- Five years of research and industry experience in ethical AI systems, data science, and business analytics.
- -Future plans include the development of an ontology that is able to capture ethical theory using entities and relationships.
-These can help build a discrete structure that may support dilemma resolution in applied ethics.
-Further work includes real-world use case modeling for evaluation of the ontology.
-In addition to this, the development of rules for important ethical principles will help in reasoning and querying for analyzing ethics in action-based scenarios.
+- Research projects include the development of an ontology that is able to capture contextual information and applied ethics using explicit entities and relationships.
+These can help build a discrete structure which may support dilemma resolution in applied ethics via reasoning and inference.
+Further work includes real-world use case modeling for evaluation of the ontology and building an augmented dataset for neurosymbolic applications such as case-based reasoning to emulate casuistry leveraging LLMs.
+The development of rules in the form of an algorithm for ethics scoring based on important ethical principles may help in reasoning and querying to analyze ethics in action-based scenarios.

 ## Education
 #### PhD in Computer Science Engineering